 Dual Diagnosis Treatment at an Indianapolis Alcohol Rehab

 Sobriety is key to ensuring therapy for mental health is effective.
-If someone sees a counsellor to help with their issues, but still rely on alcohol during treatment, progress won’t be made.
-Long term alcohol abuse can lead to further mental health symptoms, so it’s key to try and beat the addiction first.
+If someone sees a counselor to help with their issues, but still relies on alcohol during treatment, progress won’t be made.
+Long-term alcohol abuse can lead to further mental health symptoms, so it’s key to try and beat the addiction first.

 - Bipolar disorder

 In recent years, plenty of research into addiction recovery has brought about a wide range of therapeutic methods for staying sober.
 During addiction, brain functions tend to change, and therapy is required to rewire these brain functions.
 Known as evidence-based treatment, these methods have been reviewed by addiction specialists, and have been proven to work.

 An example of evidence-based therapy is cognitive-behavioral therapy (CBT).
 CBT is used to change negative thought patterns and unhelpful behaviors.
 Alcohol cravings tend to stem from a person’s thoughts and emotions, turning a person to drink.
 CBT is used to allow a person to examine these thoughts and behavior patterns.
 This process enables a healthy and strong recovery by working on the root of a person’s issues.